 Chicago VII , released March 1974, is yet another full tank double album which hit #1 sales (third top seller in a row) for Chicago, containg hit songs “I’ve Been Searching So Long”, “Call on Me”, and “Wishing You Were Here” sung by Terry Kath, a performance and sentiment which serves as a sort of inverse epitaph.

-Chicago singer/songwriter/keyboard player Robert Lamm joins me In the Studio ahead of the band’s long overdue induction into the Rock and Roll Hall of Fame as the second-highest selling American band in history.- Redbeard
+Chicago singer/songwriter/keyboard player Robert Lamm joins me In the Studio for the band’s long overdue induction into the Rock and Roll Hall of Fame as the second-highest selling American band in history.- Redbeard